core-wg/oscore/draft-ietf-core-object-security.md

 ### Context Identifier ### {#cid-est}

-As mentioned, Cid is established in a previous phase.
+As mentioned, Cid is pre-established.
 How this is done is application specific, but it is RECOMMENDED that the application uses 64-bits long pseudo-random Cids, in order to have globally unique Context Identifiers.
 Cid SHOULD be unique in the sets of all security contexts used by all the endpoints.
 If it is not the case, it is the role of the application to specify how to handle collisions.

 If the application has total control of both clients and servers, shorter unique Cids MAY be used.
 Note that Cids of different lengths can be used by different clients and that e.g. a Cid with the value 0x00 is different from the Cid with the value 0x0000.